 REVISION: Auctions of Real Options

-Governments and corporations frequently sell assets with embedded real options to competing buyers using both cash and contingent bids.
-Examples include the sales of natural resources, real estate, patents and licenses, and start-up firms with growth options.
+Governments and corporations frequently sell assets with embedded real options to competing buyers using security bids.
+Examples include the sales of natural resources, real estate, patents and licenses, and start-up companies.
 This paper models these auctions of real options, incorporating both endogenous auction timing and post-auction option exercise.
 I characterize the ways common security bids distort investments and strategic auction timing affects auction initiation, security ranking, equilibrium bidding, and investment.
 Revenue-maximizing sellers inefficiently delay auctions, including optimal auctions which align investment incentives using a combination of down payment and royalty payment.
-When sellers cannot commit to an auction design, bidding and allocation outcomes are equivalent to cash auctions, and bidders always initiate the auctions when they could.
+When sellers do not restrict security design, bidding and allocation outcomes are equivalent to cash auctions.
+Finally, informed bidders always initiate the auctions when they could.
 The results are broadly consistent with empirical observations and underscore that auction timing and ...